 - Jaywalking

 Some violations require an enhancement form be completed before you resolve your case.
-If your citation includes one of the violations listed in the grey boxes below, please complete the form, then continue on to the options below.
+If your citation includes one of the violations listed in the black boxes below, please complete the form, then continue on to the options below.

 #1